dnsl48/gauger/README.md

 echo $totals->toString ();
 ```

-The result is gonna look like this:
+The result might look like this:

 ```
 *********************************** Totally ************************************